Black Hole Ringdown Amplitudescopy: BH ringdown amplitudescopy

 \subsection{Ringdown Amplitudescopy with O4-like mock data and $\ell=m=2$ modes only}

-Here, we consider a scenario where a ringdown signal in the modified gravity theories reported above is detected by current-generation interferometers with a representative post-merger signal-to-noise ratio ${\rm SNR}=20$.
-We assume detection by the LVK network operating at O4 sensitivity, but the specific choice of the sensitivity curve has a mild impact on the analysis.
+Here, we consider a scenario where a ringdown signal in the modified gravity theories reported above is detected by current-generation interferometers with a representative ringdown optimal signal-to-noise ratio of ${\rm SNR}=20$.
+We assume detection by the LVK network operating at O4 sensitivity provided in Ref.~\cite{LIGO_T2200043_v3}, but the specific choice of the sensitivity curve has a mild impact on the analysis.
 We consider a GW250114-like system~\cite{LIGOScientific:2025epi}, with final mass $M=60M_{\odot}$ and final spin $\chi=0.67$.
-As a reference, the choice of SNR and parameters corresponds to a luminosity distance $d_L\approx 236\,{\rm Mpc}$ in O4.
+As a reference, the choice of SNR (computed starting at the peak of the ringdown signal) and parameters corresponds to a luminosity distance $d_L\approx 236\,{\rm Mpc}$ in O4.

 For each of the two theories under consideration, we consider the following waveform models\footnote{Note that, for sources at low redshift --~including those detected to date and the loudest events expected in the future~-- the luminosity distance is degenerate with the overall ringdown amplitude.
 As a result, it can be omitted without loss of generality.}, all based on Eq.~\eqref{eq:rdmodelFINAL}: